jnozzi/cocoadev.com/markdown/SmartPlaylist.md

 ----

-Check out the General/MailSorter.nib in Mail.
+Check out the MailSorter.nib in Mail.

 ----

-You can try this  (xcode project in progress): http://perso.netpratique.fr/escoz/General/CriteriaView.dmg
+You can try this  (xcode project in progress): http://perso.netpratique.fr/escoz/CriteriaView.dmg

 No readme, uses bindings, takes parameters from a plist file in the Resources folder.